 Now let’s look at how you should decide whether to become a CNA, along with where and how you should get CNA training:

-- How long can you commit to a CNA program?
-Some programs take longer than others to complete.
+How long can you commit to a CNA program?
+Some certified nurse assistant programs take longer than others to complete.
 Make sure to find all the specs governing any CNA program you’re considering.

 How Can We Help You In Your Nursing Education and Career?